 Why is this important to SAHRA residents?

 The possible Re-Zoning and the proposed 12-storey building would set a precedent that overrides the agreements reached in the past developments (the three Avenue Road condos, Bedford Glen and Rosewell Gardens) and will set a precedent for future developments along the entire length of Lawrence Avenue (north and south sides from Yonge over to Bathurst) as well as north and south on Avenue Road.

 It will be a tough battle with a well-financed development firm but the Residents’ Associations feel it is essential that we defend Lawrence Avenue and Avenue Road.

-SAHRA/OOGRA/LPRO and the Participant resident groups are holding a meeting to talk about this development and the OMB Appeal with the Community.
+SAHRA/OOGRA/LPRO and the Participant resident groups held a Meeting on Tues, Feb 13, 2018 to talk about this development and the OMB Appeal with the Community.

 For more info email email@example.com

 The Annual General Meeting was held on Wednesday, April 5, 2017 at 7:00 p.m. at the Armour Heights Presbyterian Church (Lower Meeting Room).

 The following people agreed to stand as Officers/Directors of SAHRA for the 2017 year.

 2016 was a very busy year for the SAHRA Board, dealing with a wide variety of topics and issues!
 The attached Report for 2016 was presented at the Annual General Meeting on April 5, 2017.
 It provides details on the following activities, accomplishments and items that are still in progress:

 - Traffic congestion and pedestrian safety at Armour Heights Public School